 From renewable energy to electric mobility

-For this reason innogy and its parent Group RWE restructured their research & development division as early as 2008 and established a central patent department.
+For this reason we estructured our research & development division as early as 2008 and established a central patent department.
 Bauer and his team know from the numbers that more and more development takes place in-house.
 "Before 2008 we had ten inventions per year on average in the entire RWE Group that were considered feasible for filing as a patent", Bauer says.
 "Now it is 70 and rising."

 And the company is also a front-runner in terms of the number of patents it applies for each year.
-The parent Group RWE came, for example, second out of the large European electricity companies in a 2014 study by the European School of Management and Technology in Berlin.
 Only French energy utility EDF with 25 applications beat RWE's 18.
 "Many of the research and development departments from that time are now part of innogy", Bauer explains.
 Ideal conditions for successfully continuing the Group's long tradition of inventiveness.
 Everyone probably knows one of RWE's earliest patents from their fuse box at home: in 1914 an early version of the residual-current circuit-breaker was filed for patent.
 That is the switch that automatically disconnects an electricity circuit in the case of an emergency in order to prevent accidents.